Gabriela Alemán: Biography

 Born to Ecuadorian parents in Rio de Janeiro, Brazil, she lived in several countries in her youth until she settled in Quito, Ecuador.

 Alemán studied translation at University of Cambridge, received a master's in Latin American Literature at Andina Simón Bolívar (in Ecuador), and obtained a doctorate at Tulane University in New Orleans, U.S..
-Also, she was awarded the Guggenheim fellowship in the film, video and radio studies on 2006.
+She was awarded the Guggenheim fellowship in the film, video and radio studies on 2006.

 She was a professional basketball player in Switzerland and Paraguay and worked as waiter, manager, translator, radio scriptwriter, director assistant, editor, proofreader and journalist.

 She has been a professor at Universidad San Francisco de Quito and in Tulane.

 Literary career

 In 1993 she represented Ecuador at Encuentro de Jóvenes Escritores Literatura y Compromiso, that included the participation of Jorge Amado, José Saramago, Juan José Arreola, Wole Soyinka, Ana Matute, and others.

-In 2014 Alemán won the first place CIESPAL de Crónica award, for her article "Los limones del huerto de Elisabeth", and the Joaquín Gallegos Lara award, for her book of stories "La Muerte silba un blues" in 2014.
+In 2014 Alemán won the first place CIESPAL de Crónica award, for her article "Los limones del huerto de Elisabeth", and the Joaquín Gallegos Lara award, for her book of stories "La Muerte Silba un Blues" in 2014.

 The author was a finalist for the Premio Hispanoamericano del Cuento Gabriel García Márquez in 2015, together with four other writers from Latin America.
 The award is known as one of the most important narrative awards in Spanish and 136 books published in 2014 were nominated and authors from 19 countries participated.

 In 2003 she released her first novel, Body Time, under the Planeta Editorial.
 She also cultivates the essay and the chronicle; she has ventured into dramaturgy (screenwriter of Puertas adentro for UNICEF) and on the radio (script for the series Salomé Gutiérrez, former private detective, broadcast by Onda Verde in Madrid and by Radio La Luna in Quito).

 Her novel Smoke, a story set told in Paraguay, in which the characters are real, forgotten in history after the dictatorship of Alfredo Stroessner.
-The novel focuses on power, politics and its consequences in society, was released in 2017..
+The novel focuses on power, politics and its consequences in society, was released in 2017.

 After the publication of Poso Wells, her second novel, in its English edition by City Lights, Alemán's work has received attention in the main cultural magazines of the United States: The Paris Review, The New Yorker, and Los Angeles Review of Books have published commentaries and interviews about the novel.